Social action: Types

 Emotion: Emotions are one's feelings in response to a certain situation.
 There are six types of emotion: social emotions, counterfactual emotions, emotions generated by what may happen (often manifested as anxiety), emotions generated by joy and grief (examples found in responses typically seen when a student gets a good grade, and when a person is at a funeral, respectively), thought-triggered emotions (sometimes manifested as flashbacks), and finally emotions of love and disgust.
 All of these emotions are considered to be unresolved.
 There are six features that are used to define emotions: intentional objects, valence, cognitive antecedents, physiological arousal, action tendencies, and lastly physiological expressions.
 These six concepts were identified by Aristotle and are still the topic of several talks.

 Macro institutional theory of Economic Order: Nicole Biggart and Thomas Beamish have a slightly different approach to human habit then Max Weber.
 Whereas Weber believed economic organization is based on structures of material interest and ideas, institutional sociologist like Biggart and Beamish stress macro-institutional sources of arrangements of market capitalism.

 Micrological theories of economy consider acts of a group of individuals.
 Economic theory is based on the assumption that when the highest bidder succeeds the market clears.
-Microeconomics theories believes that individuals are going to find the cheapest way to buy the things they need.
+Microeconomic theories believes that individuals are going to find the cheapest way to buy the things they need.
 By doing this it causes providers to be competitive and therefore creates order in the economy.